 In order to be certified by CCO, operators must demonstrate skills and knowledge which subject matter experts have judged necessary for safe crane operation.
 They do this through a written examination for a specific type crane, a practical test on the equipment, and a medical confirmation of physical ability to perform on the job.

 The CCO crane operator certification program was built around the ASME /ANSI B30.5 mobile crane standard and OSHA’s crane regulations.
 OSHA has officially recognized the CCO program as meeting its requirements for crane operator competency, and will accept CCO certification as proof of training.
 The presence of CCO-certified operators on site also positions employers well to qualify for OSHA’s “focused inspection”.

 From the outset, this has been an industry-led program, with crane operators themselves playing a central role.
 Representatives from many different sectors have helped to determine what a crane operator should know to safely operate a crane.
-Volunteers come from construction, steel erection, and general industry, as well as training, manufacturing, insurance, OSHA and the IUOE.
+Volunteers come from construction, steel erection, and general industry, as well as training, manufacturing, insurance, military, OSHA and the IUOE.